Maximal and minimal dynamic Petri net slicing: Introduction

 Our first algorithm improves the behaviour and the efficiency of the algorithm by Llorens et al. \cite{Llo08}.
 It can be used in debugging: when we reach a particular state and we detect a place with a token that should not be there, or just with more tokens than it should have, then we can produce a slice that only contains the part of the Petri net that contributed tokens to that place.
 Therefore, the bug must be inside the slice.
 For instance, in Example~\ref{ex_motiv}, the part of the net that is responsible for a (possibly wrong) token in $p_4$ is the slice.

-Our second algorithm is minimal and it often produces smaller slices than all the other algorithms.
-It can be particularly useful for program specialization: when we want to extract a component that fires a specific transition from a given state, then we can produce a slice (the minimal one) that contains the minimal subnet that fires the desired transition from the given state.
+Our second algorithm produces minimal slices, as defined in Definition \ref{minimalslice-def}, and it often produces smaller slices than all the other algorithms.
+It can be particularly useful for program specialization: when we want to extract a component that fires a specific transition from a given state, then we can produce a slice that contains the subnet that fires the desired transition from the given state with the minimum set of transition firings.
 For instance, in Example~\ref{ex_motiv}, the slice is a subcomponent that can be reused in another net, or, e.g., used to understand one specific part of the net.

 These two slices are different from those computed by other current algorithms.
 This is illustrated in Example~\ref{example-motiv}.

 \begin{example} Figure~\ref{fig:initialPNandRakowCTL} shows a Petri net where the set of places coloured in grey ($\{p_6,p_9\}$) is the slicing criterion.
 We computed a slice of this Petri net with five different algorithms producing the nets in Figures \ref{fig:initialPNandRakowCTL}, \ref{fig:rakowSafety}, \ref{fig:llorensetal}, \ref{fig:llorensetalimproved} and \ref{fig:yuetal}.
 The Petri net in this example and its slices is an interesting contribution because all slices computed are pairwise different (the slices often coincide). \end{example}